 - What specific things should beginners focus on when learning guitar?

 - What’s the first thing you should master when learning to play the guitar?

 These are three separate questions on Quora right now.
-Quora and other QA sites become more difficult to navigate if these similar questions are not merged into one question.
-If you merge the questions, you also increase the likelihood of a visitor finding that one really great answer.
+Quora and other Q&A sites become more difficult to navigate if these similar questions are not merged into one question.
+Plus, if you merge the questions, you’ll also increase the likelihood of a visitor finding that one really great answer.